techiediaries/techiediaries/_posts/2020/angular-10/2019-01-25-angular-workspace.md

 You can create two types of projects: **Application** or **Library**.

 Just like the typical concept of a library in software development, a library refers to a set of reusable code that can be shared between many projects.
-Angular CLI also makes it easy to publish your library to a central registry like npm to be used by other developers.
+Angular CLI v10 also makes it easy to publish your library to a central registry like npm to be used by other developers.

 The **Application** type refers to standalone Angular application.

-Workspaces are first introduced in Angular 6 and got some updates in Angular 7.
+Workspaces are first introduced in Angular 6.

-## Angular CLI 7: Create Empty Workspaces
+## Angular CLI 10: Create Empty Workspaces

-Angular CLI 7 introduced a new CLI option (`--create-application`) that you can add to your `ng new` command to create an empty workspace.
+Angular CLI 7+ provides a new CLI option (`--create-application`) that you can add to your `ng new` command to create an empty workspace.
 This is especially useful if you only intend to create a library that you can import in other projects ot publish for other developers.

 The `--create-application` option is used with the `ng new` command which can take either true or false.
 By default it's set true so whenever you create a new project it comes with the initial application.
-You can also set `--create-application` to **false** to instruct the CLI to not create the initial Angular application in the workspace.
+You can also set `--create-application` to **false** to instruct the CLI to not create the initial Angular 10 application in the workspace.

 Let's now see this in practice!

-Make sure you have Angular CLI 7 installed on your system then open your terminal and run the following command:
+Make sure you have Angular CLI 10 installed on your system then open your terminal and run the following command:

 ```bash
 $ ng new angular-apps --create-application=false
 ```

-Angular CLI will still prompt you if you ? **Would you like to add Angular routing?** and **Which stylesheet format would you like to use?**
+Angular CLI 10 will still prompt you if you ? **Would you like to add Angular routing?** and **Which stylesheet format would you like to use?**

 But will only generate these files: